-(4) Troops: On sounding of the signal for abandon ship drill all troops not assigned special stations will leave their compartments upon the order of the Compartment Commander.
+(4) Troops: On sounding of the signal for abandon ship all troops not assigned special stations will leave their compartments upon the order of the Compartment Commander.
 The troops in the lowest compartments (those on the fourth deck) will start up the ladders first.
 When the last man has left his compartment, the compartment commander will inform the commander of the compartment directly above his (usually on 3rd deck) that the lower compartment has been cleared.
 The evacuation of the second level compartment will then begin.
 This procedure will be followed until all compartments have been cleared.
 The assistant compartment commander and the compartment sergeant will be the first to leave the compartment; one will enter the ladderwell from port, the other from starboard.
 The compartment commander and corporal of the compartment will be the last to leave the compartment and will follow their troops up to their assembly area.
-The CQ on watch will be the last troop to leave the compartment. ~~The assistant compartment commander will report to the MILDEPT Chief Master at Arms, for the forward area, and the Exchange Location Operator, for the after area, that his compartment is cleared".~~
+The CQ on watch will be the last troop to leave the compartment.
+The assistant compartment commander will be directed by the compartment commander to report to the voyage staff Executive Officer in the Troop Office that the compartment has been cleared, giving the compartment number.